As an immigrant, I straddle two worlds. So does Hasan Minhaj, a comedian on The Daily Show. His funny take on that reality is particularly meaningful.

 And, as a comic, he delivered the stories with a great deal of humor.
 It’s a great podcast.

 The news these days can be very dark.
-If you want a laugh, check out Hasan’s videos up top (or, click here and here).
-If you’re watching the videos with children, just note that there are some four-letter words.
+If you want a laugh, check out Hasan’s videos.
+Here is one.